Sean Spicer: 'Hitler didn't even sink to using chemical weapons

 WASHINGTON (WUSA9) - President Trump's spokesman backtracked Tuesday on comments likening Bashar Assad to Holocaust architect Adolf Hitler.

 "We didn't use chemical weapons in World War II.
-You had a ... someone as despicable as Hitler who didn't even sink ... to using chemical weapons," White House Press Secretary Sean Spicer said.
+You had a ... someone as despicable as Hitler who didn't even sink ... to using chemical weapons," White House Press Secretary Sean Spicer said during Tuesday's press briefing.
 "You have to, if you're Russia, ask yourself, is this a country and a regime you want to align yourself with?"

 Later asked to explain, Spicer said he meant to say that Hitler had not used chemical weapons in battlefield situations as Assad did last week.